naghamo/COOK-E-Multi-Agent/examples/example3.md

 ## Input Prompt
 (all ingredients available at home)

-'I want to make burger for 2 people,with delivery'
+'I want to make burger for 2 people, with delivery'

 ![prompt3](media/prompt3.png)